 Dream.Org will review the top-scoring submissions and request additional information as needed to select up to five Finalists based on considerations that may include, but are not limited to, Evaluation Panel resulting rank order, peer feedback, organizational capacity, geographic diversity, and feasibility.

-Finalists will receive a $50,000 planning grant and several weeks to revise their proposals and prepare for a live pitch to the Selection Committee in October 2023.
-The Selection Committee will make a final awardee recommendation to Dream.Org, and three awardees will receive $250,000 each to bring their ideas to life.
+Finalists will receive a $50,000 planning grant and several weeks to revise their proposals and prepare for a live pitch to the Selection Committee on October 24, 2023 at SOCAP in San Francisco, CA. The Selection Committee will make a final awardee recommendation to Dream.Org, and three awardees will receive $250,000 each to bring their ideas to life.